larryhudson/11ty-text-to-mp3/README.md

 ### Caching between Netlify builds

 If you generate new audio versions every time your site rebuilds, you'll use up your free tier API quota very quickly.
 This project uses the `netlify-plugin-cache` to persist the `.cache` folder (used by `@11ty/eleventy-fetch`) between builds on Netlify.
 The Netlify build plugin is configured in `netlify.toml`.

+## Generating a podcast feed

+This project also generates a podcast RSS feed with the audio versions of the pages.
+This means readers can add the feed to their podcast player and listen to the posts in their preferred app.

+To create a podcast feed, we need to:

+1. make a list of podcast episodes during the Eleventy build (when we have access to the `generateMp3` collection), then,
+2. get some information from the MP3 files after the build has completed, and create a podcast feed

+This is how it works:

+### 1. Making the list of podcast episodes during build

+In `src/podcast-info.11ty.js`, we create a JSON file (`/podcast-info.json`) with most of the data that the podcast feed needs - an array of podcast episodes with titles, descriptions, dates and links.
+That JSON file gets written to the site's output directory.

+### 2. Creating the podcast feed after the build completes

+in `.eleventy.js`, we add an event that runs after the build has completed, using `eleventyConfig.on('eleventy.after')`.

+We look at the generated MP3 files in the output folder, and get the file size in bytes and the duration of the audio files.
+We need to include this information in the podcast feed so that podcast apps can show this information to listeners before the listeners download the episodes.

+Then, we use the `podcast` NPM package to create a podcast feed using the data above.
+We write the final `podcast.xml` file to the output directory and delete the temporary `podcast-info.json` file.